Wong and Atomic Energy Agency chief to discuss nuclear subs deal

 “Whenever we can get those submarines, in whatever year that is, whatever potential capability gap that opens up, we will seek to have a solution for that.”

-Prime Minister Anthony Albanese is currently in France repairing ties with Paris after then-prime minister Scott Morrison ditched plans to buy French-made submarines earlier this year.
+Senator Wong said the challenging international security environment would also be a key focus.

+“I look forward to discussing with Mr Grossi the Australian government’s open and transparent engagement with the IAEA on nuclear safeguards,” she said.

-Meanwhile, Senator Wong and Mr Grossi will also discuss Australian nuclear safeguards, address North Korea and Iran’s attempts to build nuclear weapon arsenals and mull the risks posed by Russia’s invasion of Ukraine.
+Senator Wong also hoped to address North Korea and Iran’s attempts to build nuclear weapon arsenals and mull the risks posed by Russia’s invasion of Ukraine.

+“In 2021-22, Australia provided the IAEA $31.5 million in core funding and an additional $5.2 million to assist our regional partners to safeguard healthy oceans, enhance women’s leadership in the nuclear field and support nuclear security in Ukraine,” Senator Wong said in her statement.

-Mr Grossi will also visit with Australian nuclear experts at the Australian Nuclear Science and Technology Organisation.
+There are also plans for Mr Grossi to visit Australian nuclear experts at the Australian Nuclear Science and Technology Organisation.